elinck/hyRAD/tutorial.md

 ## SNP calling

 Your data should now be ready for SNP calling.
 As mentioned above, we'll be using ANGSD, which is well-suited to low-coverage sequence data as it calls SNPs and estimates allele frequencies using an empirical Bayesian framework.
 We recommend reading the program's extensive documentation [here](http://www.popgen.dk/angsd/index.php/ANGSD).
 A quick-start guide follows.
-First, you'll need a list of the full paths of the .bam files of all samples you plan on including in your SNP calling in a text file (one path per line), named "bam.filelist.txt", indicated with the flag "-bam."
-You'll also need your .keep file ("-sites"), and an "ancestral" sequence (use your pseudo-reference genome if you don't have one).
-The "-minQ" flag sets a minimum acceptable Phred-scaled base quality; "-fold 1" makes the program estimate the folded site frequency spectrum and then uses your supplied reference as ancestral the ancestral sequence; "-out" indicates outfile prefixes; "-doGeno" selects a format for writing genotypes from ANGSD's list of options (see documentation for details; "2" will work for downstream adegent analyses); "-doPost 1" indicates the posterior genotype probability will be estimated with allele frequency as a prior; "-postCutoff" uses only genotypes with a posterior probability above the given value; "-SNP_pval" sets the P-value for a site being variable required to call a SNP; "-doCounts 1" calculates the frequency of different bases; "-genoMinDepth" indicates the minimum per site depth; "-doMajorMinor" infers the major and minor alleles "-doMaf 1" calculates minor allele frequency, while "-minMaf" selects a minumum minor allele frequency; "-doSaf" will calculate the likelihood of the sample allele frequency for each site and dump these into a ".saf" file; and "-minInd" sets the minimum number of individuals a site must be present in to be called as a SNP.
+* You'll need a list of the full paths of the .bam files of all samples you plan on including in your SNP calling in a text file (one path per line), named "bam.filelist.txt", indicated with the flag "-bam."
+* You'll also need your .keep file ("-sites"), and an "ancestral" sequence (use your pseudo-reference genome if you don't have one).
+* The "-minQ" flag sets a minimum acceptable Phred-scaled base quality
+* "-fold 1" makes the program estimate the folded site frequency spectrum and then uses your supplied reference as ancestral the ancestral sequence
+* "-out" indicates outfile prefixes
+* "-doGeno" selects a format for writing genotypes from ANGSD's list of options (see documentation for details; "2" will work for downstream adegent analyses)
+* "-doPost 1" indicates the posterior genotype probability will be estimated with allele frequency as a prior
+* "-postCutoff" uses only genotypes with a posterior probability above the given value
+* "-SNP_pval" sets the P-value for a site being variable required to call a SNP
+* "-doCounts 1" calculates the frequency of different bases
+* "-genoMinDepth" indicates the minimum per site depth
+* "-doMajorMinor" infers the major and minor alleles "-doMaf 1" calculates minor allele frequency, while "-minMaf" selects a minumum minor allele frequency
+* "-doSaf" will calculate the likelihood of the sample allele frequency for each site and dump these into a ".saf" file
+* "-minInd" sets the minimum number of individuals a site must be present in to be called as a SNP.

 ```{sh}
 angsd -bam /home/user/project/SNPs/bam.filelist.txt -sites /home/user/project/SNPs/shared_sites.keep -anc /home/user/project/assemblies/reference/In_target/Final/combined_targetedRegionAndFlanking.fasta -minQ 20 -fold 1 -out snps_cleaned -GL 1 -doGeno 2  -doPost 1  -postCutoff 0.95 -doCounts 1 -geno_minDepth 6 -SNP_pval 0.05 -minMaf 0.05 -doMaf 2 -doMajorMinor 1 -doSaf 1 -minInd 10